 Join us as we trek to East African Mt Kenya which is a great experience for all outdoor lovers with a five day peaks circuit with a start at Sirimon and exit at Chogoria.

-"Kenya claims to be the home of modern “safari”, and the word does indeed come from a local dialect meaning “journey”.
+PureTravel says: "Kenya claims to be the home of modern “safari” and the word does indeed come from a local dialect meaning “journey”.
 Today it offers an incredible variety of safari experiences and some of the best game-viewing in the world.
 Combine this with its great Indian Ocean beaches and you have a fantastic holiday destination."

 With a huge range of lodges and camps to choose from, as well as safari by plane, balloon, foot and vehicle, there is something to suit everybody.

-The best months to enjoy an active adventure holiday in Kenya are from January to March, and late June through September.
+The best months to enjoy a Kenya getaway are from January to March and late June through September.

 The long rainy season lasts from April to June.
 During these months it can be so wet that roads may be treacherous, or even closed, as the muddy surface becomes impassable.
 It is also difficult to see animals on safari in the rain.
 The shorter rainy season, which has less rainfall, is from October through December.